abhimat/abhimat.github.io/_posts/2019-05-30-on-running-and-self-care.md

 ---
 nav_cat: blog
 layout: blog_post
-title: “On running and self-care"
+title: On running and self-care
 ---

 I like to run a lot, and the short answer I’ve always had for why is that it’s fun and it’s sort of an excuse to go outside and explore.